cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 * `Label` - A byte string used to label the specific combination of the above constituents being used.

-The KEMs, groups, KDFs, and PRGs MUST meet the security requirements in
+The KEMs, groups, KDFs, and PRGs MUST meet the security requirements listed in
-{{security-requirements}}.
+{{hybrid-ind-cca}}.

 The constants for public values are derived from the concatenation of encapsulation keys and ciphertexts: